hdp1213/billionaire/doc/message_protocol.md

 this will only ever be sent to the client for their own purposes.
 The server does not require the client to send the value back, and its presence does not affect trading.

+All fields in the cards object must be specified as integers.

 ## Error codes